jmwai/jmwai.github.io/posts/cartpilot.md

-# Building Cart Pilot: A Multi-Agent AI Shopping Assistant with Google ADK and A2A Protocol
+# Cart Pilot: A Multi-Agent AI Shopping Assistant with Google ADK and A2A Protocol

-*How we built a conversational e-commerce platform using Google's Agent Development Kit, Agent-to-Agent Protocol, and Google Cloud Platform*

 ---